openmsr/CAD_to_OpenMC/README.md

 Should you wish to install the development version of this package you may do so by cloning this repository and replace the last command by: ```pip install <path/to/repo>```.
 This procedure will build and install the python package locally directly from source.

 5. Optionally install the msh refinement tool mmg (https://www.mmgtools.org), which may be run in conjunction with the cq/stl-mesher backend to avoid the high aspect ratio triangles that this backend tends to produce.
 Arch-linux users may install this from the AUR, otherwise get the source (and build from that) or binary builds from the mmg-site.
+# To install in a conda environment
+_replace \<name\> with an arbitrary name for your virtual environment_

+If instead you prefer to use a conda-environment, this can also be done.
+There's no native conda-package for CAD_to_OpenMC yet, but we've had good mileage from using pip within a conda-environment.
+First install conda, mamba, or micromamba.
+1. create an environment, e.g. conda create -n <name>
+2. activate it: conda activate <name>
+3. install moab using native conda packaging: conda install moab -c conda_forge
+4. pip-install the main package along with dependencies: pip install CAD_to_OpenMC

+This procedure has proven to work quite well, and avoid the bother of building moab from source.
+The team is working on getting a native conda-package up and running.

 # Run a test case:
 The follwing code-snippet can now be run to explore the capabilities of Assembly/step_to_h5m.
 We supply a couple of example .step-files in the examples directory.
 In this example we'll be using a geometry with a set of 7 pin-cells.